 Master of Public Health Program (MPH)

 MPH 504.
-Leading and Managing Public Health Systems.
+Planning and Management to Promote Health.
 3 Credits.

 This course introduces the key concepts, principles, and applications of the primary science disciplines that underpin environmental health.
 It provides an overview of the major pollutants including their detection, impact on health, and principles of remediation.
 Ethical issues related to environmental health are discussed.
-Prerequisite: Enrollment in MPH degree program.
-F,S,SS.
+Prerequisite: Enrollment in MPH degree program or certificate.
+On demand.

 MPH 531.
 Biostatistics 1.
 3 Credits.

 This MPH Core course introduces the selection, use, and interpretation of basic statistical tests and concepts that may be used in addressing, analyzing, and solving problems in public health and health care research.
-Prerequisite: Enrollment in MPH degree program.
-F,S,SS.
+Prerequisite: Enrollment in MPH degree program or certificate.
+On demand.

 MPH 532.
 Biostatistics 2.
 3 Credits.